(Effective February 2022)

 11.2 The Honorary Treasurer shall prepare accounts of the Association to 5th April in each year and shall arrange for audit of the accounts prior to the Annual General Meeting next following that date.

-12.1 At any meeting of the Association voting will be confined to Committee Members and a Nominated Representative of each Member (excluding Associate Members) eligible to vote.
+12.1 At any meeting of the Association voting will be confined to Committee Members and a Nominated Representative of each Full Member (i.e. excluding Associate Members and Honorary Life Members unless they are Committee Members) eligible to vote.
 Postal votes, votes sent by facsimile and votes sent by electronic mail will be accepted as long as they arrive at the place of business or the electronic mail address of the Honorary Secretary at least 2 full working days prior to the appropriate meeting.
-Except as otherwise provided herein all resolutions or ballots at a meeting shall be made by a simple majority of the Members (excluding Associate Members) eligible to vote, with the Chairman of the meeting having a casting vote in the event of there being no majority.
+Except as otherwise provided herein all resolutions or ballots at a meeting shall be made by a simple majority of the Nominated Representatives of the Full Members (i.e. excluding Associate Members and Honorary Life Members unless they are Committee Members) eligible to vote, with the Chairman of the meeting having a casting vote in the event of there being no majority.

 13 ALTERATION TO CONSTITUTION

-13.1 No alteration shall be made to the Constitution hereby declared other than by formal resolution at a duly convened Special General Meeting or Annual General Meeting and then only by a two thirds majority of the Membership (excluding Associate Members) present and voting.
+13.1 No alteration shall be made to the Constitution hereby declared other than by formal resolution at a duly convened Special General Meeting or Annual General Meeting and then only by a two thirds majority of the Nominated Representatives of the Full Members (i.e. excluding Associate Members and Honorary Life Members unless they are Committee Members) present and voting.